 The National Hurricane Center created the list of names we use to name hurricanes.
-Names are roated on a six year basis, with a rotating list of male and female names.
+Names are rotated on a six-year basis, with a rotating list of male and female names.
 Whenever a particularly powerful storm hits land, (such as Hurricane Andrew in 1992), the name is then retired from the list to avoid confusion in the future.

 The average number of named storms (depressions or tropical storms) each season is between 9-10.
 The average number of hurricanes that form each season is between 5-6, of which 2-3 of these will generally become major hurricanes.

 When hurricanes threaten the Outer Banks, it is imperative that you adhere to the instructions of Seaside Vacations and local authorities.
 If/when time permits, each vacation rental guest will be notified as to what they should do.

 In the event of a hurricane, Seaside Vacations advises all guests of the following: